KCErb/lucky-hasura-docker/README.md

 }
 ```

 And you can paste the token into your favorite JWT parser (https://jwt.io is mine) and you should see that `admin` has the `admin` role and `user` has only the `user` role.
 So far so good.
 Now let's make a GraphQL query to Hasura.
-I'm using Insomnia for this, in that application I use the response from my sign-in request as the 'Bearer' token in the other and they even have a 'graphql' mode that just lets you paste graphql in.
+I'd recommend using a nice tool like [Insomnia](https://insomnia.rest/) for this, in that application you can [chain requests](https://support.insomnia.rest/article/43-chaining-requests) and hence use the response from the sign-in request as the 'Bearer' token in the other and they even have a 'graphql' mode that just lets you paste graphql in.
 Pretty spiffy.
 Please read the Hasura docs and the docs of your favorite API-testing tool until you can post the following GraphQL to `http://localhost:8080/v1/graphql` using the token you got from your admin sign in.

 ```
 query MyQuery {